-I’m now happily self-employed doing user experience and workplace consulting.
+I’m now happily employed doing user experience strategy and leading design thinking/innovation sessions with corporate executives.
 Learn more at:

 - Kalcorn.com (my professional site)